Sanglorian/orcus/Orcus Advanced Options - current.md

 >
 > **At-Will** **Attack**  (**Move Action**) ● **Martial, Weapon**
 > **Effect** Move up to your speed.
 Make a secondary attack each time you attempt to enter an enemy’s space.
-> *Secondary Attack:* Strength vs Fortitude; on a hite, push the target 1 square and you successfully enter their space; on a miss, you provoke an opportunity attack from the target and fail to enter their space.
+> *Secondary Attack:* Strength vs Fortitude; on a hit, push the target 1 square and you successfully enter their space; on a miss, you provoke an opportunity attack from the target and fail to enter their space.

 > #### Repel
 >